 With our cell doubling time calculator, you can estimate the doubling time of cell culture using concentration, confluency, or any other suitable parameter.
-Keep reading on to find out how to calculate the doubling time of cells and learn the cell culture doubling time formula.
+Keep reading on to learn how to calculate the doubling time of cells and learn the cell culture doubling time formula.

 The cell doubling time is the time it takes a cell culture to double.
-Each cell type has its individual doubling time that depends on cell culture conditions.
-Air and nutrients accessibility, temperature, and pressure are just a few factors that affect cell growth rate.
+Each cell type has its particular doubling time that depends on cell culture conditions.
+Air and nutrient accessibility, temperature, and pressure are just a few factors that affect cell growth rate.

 For example, the bacterium E. coli in a laboratory can divide every 20 minutes (read more about this in our generation time calculator), whereas, in our intestines, where it naturally occurs, it needs several hours.
 Under certain conditions, one cell type proliferates at a (more or less) constant speed.
-That proliferation causes an exponential increase in cell number.
+That proliferation causes an exponential growth in cell number.